Peg Leg Porker

 Georgia Boys BBQ

-Overall Rating and is it worth a visit: 8.5 to 9/10 and yes it is.
-For overall quality of their offerings, they are easily in the top 5 of Colorado for the all around category.
+Overall Rating and is it worth a visit: 8.5 to 8.75/10 and Yes.
+For overall quality of their offerings, they are easily in the top 5 of Colorado for the all-around category.
 While no particular meat takes the gold medal for being the best in the state, their ability to produce tasty barbecue across pretty much their entire offering is something not easily accomplished.
 As such, this would be one of the few places in the state I would be comfortable recommending to a large group of food enthusiasts who have a wide range of tastes to try and please, as everyone is sure to be able to find something they like here

 Date Visited: 1/19/2021